swizzley/puppet-artifact/README.md

 ## Overviw

 This module is designed to download artifacts using curl, the key feature is the ability to update artifacts from a source if they are different.
 It uses curl because it doesn't usually need installed.
 For refreshing services dependant on these artifacts... which is why this module was developed relies heavily on meta parameters, require, subscribe, before, notify, and for triggering external checks the exec refreshonly bool.
-As of version 0.2.x this module adds a new bash script called /usr/local/sbin/artifact-puppet which can be overridden using the ```legacy => true``` parameter to use the old download and diff method, but this bash script is more efficient and reliable because it does a test based on file size before downloading, and then confirms the size matches before overriding the working file with the swap file, else it prints a download error, or skips the download entirely which only applies to the ```update => true``` parameter.
-As of **0.2.8** file permissions are declared in this module, so the users declaring those permissions externally need to change the parameter ```$legacy = false``` to ```$legacy = true```, refactor existing ```artifact{'artifact':}```` declarations or stick to version <= 0.2.6
+As of version 0.2.x this module adds a new bash script called /usr/local/sbin/artifact-puppet, this bash script is more efficient and reliable because it does a test based on file size before downloading, and then confirms the size matches before overriding the working file with the swap file, else it prints a download error, or skips the download entirely which only applies to the ```update => true``` parameter.

 ## Setup